DanielEvansLab/DanielEvansLab.github.io/projects.md

 vignettes or directly from the [Downloads](http://www.longevitygenomics.org/downloads/) page of this site.
 While improving transparancy for external users, the chosen analysis strategy also greatly facilitates collaborations among team members of this project.
+Where appropriate, finalized analysis results will also be shared with the public using web-based solutions such as [Shiny](http://shiny.rstudio.com/) and [ReportingTools](http://bioconductor.org/packages/release/bioc/html/ReportingTools.html).

 ## B. Current projects